haugstrup/babs-stats/README.md

 * "Latest trip" tile: Make it into a carousel where one can navigate the latest 10 trips or so
   * Also strip parenthesis content from station names on that tile
-* Adjust babs.js so we don't loop over collection more than necessary.
-Store sorted sets as properties etc.
 * Make display of all trips